 Dues – The Norman Regional Auxiliary asks its volunteers for a yearly membership of $5.

 Uniforms – Uniforms are mandatory for all volunteers.
-They include a blue uniform top, white slacks, and white soft-soled shoes.
+They include a blue uniform top, white or khaki slacks, and white soft-soled shoes.
 The cost of the uniform top is $25.